Who Can Apply for the Challenge?

 Can applicants submit a full application without participating in the Challenge incubation program?

-Applicants or teams can submit a full application before 15 September when full applications close.
+Absolutely!
+Applicants or teams can submit a full application up to 15 September, when full applications close.

 Travel within New Zealand and accommodations to attend the demo and pitch session on 17 and 18 October will be provided for the applicant or one member of each of the 10 finalist teams.